charliemurry/grad-IO/README.md

 De Loecker, Jan, and Frederic Warzynski.
 "Markups and firm-level export status." _American economic review_ 102.6 (2012): 2437-71.

 Dunne, Timothy, Mark J. Roberts, and Larry Samuelson.
-"Patterns of firm entry and exit in US manufacturing industries." _The RAND journal of Economics_ (1988): 495-515.
+"The growth and failure of US manufacturing plants." _The Quarterly Journal of Economics_ 104, no. 4 (1989): 671-698.

-#### Some Applications
+#### Some Applications and Other Important Papers
 De Loecker, Jan, and Jan Eeckhout.
 "The rise of market power and the macroeconomic implications."
 No. w23687. _National Bureau of Economic Research_, 2017.

 De Loecker, Jan, Pinelopi K. Goldberg, Amit K. Khandelwal, and Nina Pavcnik.
 "Prices, markups, and trade reform." _Econometrica_ 84, no. 2 (2016): 445-510.